casangi/casaconfig/README.md

 # when pipeline is True then agg will be assumed to be true even if agg is set to False here or on the command line
 pipeline = False

-# create and use an IPython log in the current directory if True
+# create and use an IPython log using the iplogfile path
 iplog = True

+# IPython log path/name used when iplog is True
+iplogfile = 'ipython-%s.log' % time.strftime("%Y-%m-%d", time.localtime())

 # allow anonymous usage reporting
 telemetry_enabled = True